Afrobeats: Characteristics

-Afrobeats (with the s) is commonly conflated with and referred to as Afrobeat (without the s), however, these are two distinct and different sounds and are not the same.
+Afrobeats (with the s) is commonly conflated with and referred to as Afrobeat (without the s); however, these two are distinct, sound differently and are not the same.

 Afrobeat is a genre that developed in the 1960s and 1970s, taking influences from Fuji music and highlife, mixed in with American jazz and funk.
 Characteristics of Afrobeat include big bands, long instrumental solos, and complex jazzy rhythms.
 The name was coined by Nigerian afrobeat pioneer Fela Kuti.
-Fela Kuti and his longtime partner, drummer Tony Allen, are credited for laying the groundwork for what would become afrobeats.
+Fela Kuti and his longtime partner, drummer Tony Allen, are often credited for laying the groundwork for what would become afrobeats.

-This is in contrast to the afrobeats sound, pioneered in the 2000s and 2010s.
-While afrobeats takes on influences from Afrobeat, it is a diverse fusion of various different genres such as British house music, hiplife, hip hop, dancehall, soca, Jùjú music, highlife, R&B, ndombolo, Naija beats, Azonto, and palm-wine music.
+This is in contrast to the Afrobeats sound, pioneered in the 2000s and 2010s.
+While afrobeats takes on influences from afrobeat, it is a diverse fusion of various different genres such as British house music, hiplife, hip hop, dancehall, soca, jùjú music, highlife, R&B, ndombolo, Naija beats, Azonto, and palm-wine music.
 Unlike Afrobeat, which is a clearly defined genre, afrobeats is more of an overarching term for contemporary West African pop music.
 The term was created in order to package these various sounds into a more easily accessible label, which were unfamiliar to the UK listeners where the term was first coined.
 Another, more subtle contrast between the two sounds, is that while Fela Kuti used his music to discuss and criticise contemporary politics, afrobeats typically avoids such topics, thereby making it less politically charged than afrobeat.

 Afrobeats is most identifiable by its signature driving drum beat rhythms, whether electronic or instrumental.
 These beats harken to the stylings of a variety of traditional African drum beats across West Africa as well as the precursory genre Afrobeat.
 The beat in Afrobeats music is not just a base for the melody, but acts as a major character of the song, taking a lead role that is sometimes equal to or of greater importance than the lyrics and almost always more central than the other instrumentals.
-Afrobeats share a similar momentum and tempo to house music.
+Afrobeats shares a similar momentum and tempo to house music.
 Usually using the 4/4 time signature common in Western music, afrobeats commonly features a 3–2 or 2–3 rhythm called a clave.

 Another distinction within Afrobeats is the notably West African, specifically Nigerian or Ghanaian, accented English that is often blended with local slangs, pidgin English, as well as local Nigerian or Ghanaian languages depending on the backgrounds of the performers.

 Sampling is sometimes used within Afrobeats music.
 Burna Boy and Wizkid, for example, have both sampled Fela Kuti.